The word “alpha” has become very popular in the last decade or so when describing human social dynamics.

 (I find it interesting that touch deprivation is linked to violence in humans.
 It seems like it is the same with our ancestors.)

 Update: Found the PBS special talking exactly about what I mentioned above.
 Check out the video.

 If baboons can change, then certainly humans can too.

 This means the asshole alpha male is, ultimately, a product of culture not genetics and our society functions better without them.

-Now being an asshole might be a genetic issue (I’m not debating for or against that here), but whether we reward their behavior is up us as a collective.
+Now being an asshole, in general, might be a genetic issue (I’m not debating for or against that here), but whether we reward their behavior is up to us as a collective.